-- Timing of periodic oral examinations should take into consideration the individual's needs and risk indicators to determine the most cost-effective, diseasepreventive benefit to the adolescent. - 2.
+- 1. Timing of periodic oral examinations should take into consideration the individual's needs and risk indicators to determine the most cost-effective, disease-preventive benefit to the adolescent. - 2.
 Initial and periodic radiographic evaluation should be a part of a clinical evaluation.
 The type, number, and frequency of radiographs should be determined only after an oral examination and history taking.
 Previously exposed radiographs should be available, whenever possible, for comparison.
-Currently accepted guidelines for radiographic exposures (ie, appropriate films based upon medical history, caries risk, history of periodontal disease, and growth and development assessments) should be followed.25
+Currently accepted guidelines for radiographic exposures (ie, appropriate films based upon medical history, caries risk, history of periodontal disease, and growth and development assessments) should be followed.

-Restorative dentistry: In cases where remineralization of noncavitated, demineralized tooth surfaces is not successful, as demonstrated by progression of carious lesions, dental restorations are necessary.
+Restorative dentistry: In cases where remineralization of non-cavitated, demineralized tooth surfaces is not successful, as demonstrated by progression of carious lesions, dental restorations are necessary.
 Preservation of tooth structure, esthetics, and each individual patient's needs must be considered when selecting a restorative material.
 Molars with extensive caries or malformed, hypoplastic enamel-for which traditional amalgam or composite resin restorations are not feasible-may require full coverage restorations.
-24,27

 Recommendations: Each adolescent patient and restoration must be evaluated on an individual basis.
 Preservation of noncarious tooth structure is desirable.
-Referral to an appropriately trained and/or experienced dentist should be considered when treatment needs are beyond the treating dentist's ability or interest.
+Referral should be made when treatment needs are beyond the treating dentist's scope of practice.